SysManSquad/sysmansquadblogdev/content/posts/2020-12-30-automating-changing-out-of-business-hours-responses.md

                 </h2>

                 <p>
-                  Now that we can authenticate to the Graph API, we need to make a script to update the Out-of-office messages, which are part of the <a href="https://docs.microsoft.com/en-us/graph/api/user-get-mailboxsettings?view=graph-rest-1.0&tabs=http" target="_blank" rel="noreferrer noopener">MailboxSettings</a> resource.
+                  Now that we can authenticate to the Graph API, we need to make a script to update the Out-of-office messages, which are part of the [MailboxSettings](https://docs.microsoft.com/en-us/graph/api/user-get-mailboxsettings?view=graph-rest-1.0&tabs=http) resource.
                 </p>

                 <p>
                   Using those variables from the previous app we created above, it provided out several variables we will need in the top of the script below.
-You can see them in the <a href="#AppAuthExampleImage">previous screenshot</a>.
+You can see them in the [previous screenshot](#AppAuthExampleImage).
 Pull those variables into Lines 3-6 below.
                 </p>

                 <p>
-                  We can select our User to update the Automatic Out-of-office responses on, and even setup a Teams WebHook notification for failures or errors, like they did for this post <a rel="noreferrer noopener" href="https://sysmansquad.com/2020/04/22/teams-channel-notification-when-osd-fails/#step-1" target="_blank">Teams Channel Notification when OSD Fails</a>.
+                  We can select our User to update the Automatic Out-of-office responses on, and even setup a Teams WebHook notification for failures or errors, like they did for this post [Teams Channel Notification when OSD Fails](https://sysmansquad.com/2020/04/22/teams-channel-notification-when-osd-fails/#step-1).
 Just update <code>$WebHookURL</code> on line 12 with your WebHookURL and set the user you want to maintain on line 9.
                 </p>

                 <p>